stewartsmith/drizzle/docs/queries.rst

 	SELECT * FROM table_name;

-SELECT * FROM is an example of using SELECT with a clause.
+SELECT * FROM is an example of using SELECT with :doc:`/clauses`.
 The select clause specifies the columns you want to retrieve.
 The from clause specifies the tables to search.

 Keywords and clauses include:

-* The FROM clause
 * The WHERE clause
 * The GROUP BY clause
 * The HAVING clause